Best Places to Eat in Magic Kingdom

 Maybe you’re looking for a between meals pick-me-up and if that’s the case Magic Kingdom has a ton of great snack options.
 Check out our favorites here and see why we love them!

 For those mid-day cravings or times when you just want something refreshing, you have tons of options.
-Here are our favorites:
+Here are some of our favorite places to grab at snack in Magic Kingdom:

 Westward Ho: For the lemonade lovers this is the place to go!
 Swing by here and grab a lemonade slush to go (there’s no other choice since there is no seating available).